Visual Basic (.NET): 2015 (VB 14.0)

 Visual Basic 2015 (code named VB "14.0") was released with Visual Studio 2015.
 Language features include a new "?." operator to perform inline null checks, and a new string interpolation feature is included to format strings inline.

 2017 (VB 15.x)

 Visual Basic 2017 (code named VB "15.0") was released with Visual Studio 2017.

 Extends support for new Visual Basic 15 language features with revision 2017, 15.3, 15.5, 15.8.
 Introduces new refactorings that allow organizing source code with one action.

-2019 (VB 16.0)
+2019 (VB 16.x)

 Visual Basic 2019 (code named VB "16.0") was released with Visual Studio 2019.
 It is the first version of Visual Basic focused on .NET Core.

 A minor update was later released as Visual Basic 16.9 which only added the ability to consume init-only properties.
 This was done to maintain compatibility with C# 9.0 per the current development strategy of the language.

-2022
+2022 (VB 17.0)

-Visual Basic received no updates with the release of Visual Studio 2022.
+Visual Basic 17.0 enables the System.Runtime.CompilerServices.CallerArgumentExpressionAttribute.

+2026 (VB 17.13)

+Visual Basic 17.13 recognizes the unmanaged generic constraint and the System.Runtime.CompilerServices.OverloadResolutionPriorityAttribute for method resolution.